tenstorrent/tt-metal/tech_reports/prog_examples/matmul_single_core/matmul_single_core.md

 ## Conclusion

 Those are the additional steps for getting `matmul_single_core` operations up and running on the compute engine.
-To see a more complicated example using as many cores as possible, please refer to the `Matmul multi-core example<MatMul_Multi_Core example>`{.interpreted-text role="ref"}.
+To see a more complicated example using as many cores as possible, please refer to the
+`Matmul multi-core` example.